ttttt-star/L-PAM/README.md

 This repository contains the experimental implementation of **L-PAM** for privacy-preserving task-location perturbation and task allocation in spatial crowdsourcing.

-The experiments evaluate the task-allocation utility of L-PAM under local differential privacy and compare it with representative LDP baselines, including GRR, HR, OLH, and an OUE-style unary-encoding baseline.
+The experiments evaluate the task-allocation utility of L-PAM under local differential privacy and compare it with representative LDP baselines, including GRR, HR, OLH, and an OUE baseline.

-> Note: In the current code, L-PAM is implemented as `SRR-SelfFirst-Greedy`, and the OUE-style baseline is named `PLDP-Greedy` in the output files.
+> Note: In the current code, L-PAM is implemented as `L-PAM`, and the OUE baseline is named `PLDP` in the output files.

 ## 1. Requirements